garlandxie/garlandxie.website/content/home/about.md

 Some of my previous research have involved studying engineered ecosystems (green roofs), and the impacts of urbanization on wildlife (cavity-nesting bees).

-My current focus is on urban plant invasions, where I am a collaborator in the Global Urban Invasions Consortium and the NSERC DESIGNLifes
+My current focus is on urban plant invasions, where I am a collaborator in the Global Urban Invasions Consortium and the NSERC DESIGNLifes prorgram.

 Outside of academia, I tend to dabble in insane jazz piano arrangements.
 Check out my instagram for progress updates!